mauntrelio/Winman-AK/README.md

 as reported here: [Web Fundamentals: Add to Home Screen](https://developers.google.com/web/fundamentals/app-install-banners/)

-## Push Notification
+## Push Notifications

-This app is sending subscribed users a notification a day, to alert about a new day to be "opened".
+This app is sending subscribed users at least one notification a day to alert about a new day to be "opened".

 All you need to know about Web Push Notification is in the [Web Push Book by Matt Gaunt](https://web-push-book.gauntface.com/).